andrew-clarkson/jobseekers/README.md

 # jobseekers

-add your name to be tagged in linkedin posts with junior job postings!
+add your name to be tagged in LinkedIn posts with junior job postings!

-(Still working out how to make this easy for people on linkedin, copy/paste does not tag people and I know how big this list is going to get)
+(Still working out how to make this easy for people on LinkedIn, copy/paste does not tag people and I know how big this list is going to get)

 ###How to get on the list:

 Make a PR on this README file, add your name exactly how you would be tagged on LinkedIn.

-For example, I would add mine as *@Andrew Clarkson*
+For example, I would add mine as _@Andrew Clarkson_

 If you have an emoji, make sure it is there.